Underemployed/music-controller-extension/README.md

    ```
    chrome://extensions/
    ```
-4. Enable "Developer mode" in the top right
+4. Enable `Developer mode` in the top right
-5. Click "Load unpacked" and select the `chrome` folder from the extracted files
+5. Click `Load unpacked` and select the `chrome` folder from the extracted files

 ### For Firefox Users
 1. Download the extension files from [here](https://github.com/Underemployed/music-controller-extension/archive/refs/heads/main.zip)